-As founder and CEO of Union Square Hospitality Group, Danny Meyer has grown his empire to include some of New York’s most beloved and acclaimed restaurants and cafes, including Gramercy Tavern, The Modern, and Blue Smoke.
-Together, Danny’s restaurants and team have won an unprecedented 28 James Beard Awards – the food industry’s highest honor.
+As founder and CEO of Union Square Hospitality Group, Danny Meyer has grown his empire to include some of New York’s most beloved and acclaimed restaurants and cafes, including Gramercy Tavern, The Modern and Blue Smoke.
+Together, Danny Meyer’s restaurants and team have won an unprecedented 28 James Beard Awards – the food industry’s highest honor.

-But it’s not just great food that sets Danny’s restaurants apart from the rest.
-It’s what people experience and feel when they’re eating there.
+But it’s not just great food that makes Danny the greatest restaurateur.
+It’s what people experience and feel when they’re eating at his restaurants.
 In fact, Danny Meyer’s story is a remarkable testament to the sheer power of hospitality.

-Hospitality is something that can make or break any business, regardless of industry – and, it’s not just how you treat your customers or clients.
-According to Danny, hospitality begins with how you treat your employees – an unconventional wisdom considering the “put the client first” mentality that most businesses, understandably, adopt.
+Hospitality is something that can make or break any business, regardless of industry – and it’s not just how you treat your customers or clients.
+According to Danny, hospitality begins with how you treat your employees – unconventional wisdom considering the “put the client first” mentality that most businesses, understandably, adopt.
 Yet it makes sense: Employees who look forward to coming to work are going to be happier, friendlier and provide better service, which will help your business create the raving fan customers it needs to thrive.

 [01:00] Episode introduction